 Due to the fact that the demand for knowledgeable electrical systems technicians doesn't appear to be waning anytime soon, this can really be a great career option if you enjoy working with others and putting technical knowledge to good use at the very same time.

-The median salary for an electronics systems technician sits at $57,210, in a range of $32K to $91K, according to bls.gov.
-The projected job growth between now and 2026 is showing no change, so having an associate degree in electronics may help you in a competitive market.
-Find a school near you to get started.
+The median salary for an electrical engineering technician sits at $65,260 according to bls.gov.
+The projected job growth between now and 2028 is showing no change, so having an associate degree in electronics may help you in a competitive market.
+Find an electrical school near you to get started.